What every dog owner should know about canine dream patterns

 Another theory suggests that dogs’ dreams are based on their memories and experiences.
 So if your dog has a happy memory of playing fetch with you in the park, she might dream about that experience later.

-Of course, we can’t know what dogs are dreaming about.
+Of course, we can’t know what a sleeping dog dreams about.

-But it’s clear that they do dream and that their dreams are similar to ours.
+But it’s clear they do dream, and their dreams are similar to ours.

 Do dogs have nightmares?